 (a) Until the conclusion of its twenty-first session: Mr. Jon Gibbins (United Kingdom of Great Britain and Northern Ireland), Mr. Furugzod Usmonov (Tajikistan), Mr. Vladimir Budinsky (ZSDNP) and Mr. Sylvain Clermont (DigiTransfo Expertise) as Vice-Chairs.

+(b) Until the conclusion of its twenty-second session: Mr. Jim Robb (United States of America) as Chair, Mr. King Lee (World Nuclear Association), Mr. Antoine Herzog (Électricité de France) and Ms. Tatiana Vedeneva (Center for Renewable Energy and Energy Efficiency Development) as Vice-Chairs.

-(b) Until the conclusion of its twenty-second session:13.
-The term of office for the elected members of the Bureau is two years.
+13. The term of office for the elected members of the Bureau is two years.

 14. The Chair of the Group of Experts serves as Vice-Chair ex officio on the Committee on Sustainable Energy.